orsenthil/senthil.learntosolveit.com-deploy/posts/2016/12/26/rationale-behind-punishments.rst

 .. description:
 .. type: text

-I stumbled upon a `Explain Like I am Five Story which dealt with the rationale behind punishments`_.
+I stumbled upon a {{% wikipedia article="Punishment" %}} which dealt with the rationale behind punishments.
 The topic of punishments is a complex one and needs balanced thinking.
 The author elucidated many reasons for which punishments are administered in society.
 We see the trends of those in both online and offline societies.